huwtl/penfold/README.md

 ```

-You should see a response similar to below:
+You should see a response similar to below.
+The response lists the attributes of your newly created task, including an auto generated unique task ID.

+The links section of the response lists what actions and views are available for this task:
+* self - link to this task resource
+* updatePayload - link where requests should be sent to make changes to the task payload (PUT)
+* close - link to close the task (POST)

 ```
 201 Created